-- First born son named after his father’s father
+- A firstborn son named after his father’s father

-- Second born son named after his mother’s father
+- A secondborn son named after his mother’s father

-- Third born son named after his father
+- A third born son named after his father

-- Fourth born son named after his father’s eldest brother
+- A fourth-born son named after his father’s eldest brother

-- Fifth born son named after his father’s second eldest brother
+- A fifth born son named after his father’s second eldest brother

 or his mother’s eldest brother

-- First born daughter named after her mother’s mother
+- A firstborn daughter named after her mother’s mother

-- Second born daughter named after her father’s mother
+- A secondborn daughter named after her father’s mother

-- Third born daughter named after her mother
+- A third born daughter named after her mother

-- Fourth born daughter named after her mother’s eldest sister
+- A fourth-born daughter named after her mother’s eldest sister

-- Fifth born daughter named after her mother’s second eldest sister or her father’s eldest sister
+- A fifth born daughter named after her mother’s second eldest sister or her father’s eldest sister

 This key helped my research!